wing-888/ASFB_Voip-FreePBX15/mysql/mysql.md

 >Then create your user and password with the following

-    CREATE USER ‘someuser’@’%’ IDENTIFIED BY ‘somepassword’;
+    CREATE USER 'someuser@'%' IDENTIFIED BY 'somepassword';

 >Define from where the resource can connect , we’ll use anywhere

     GRANT USAGE ON *.* TO 'someuser'@'someipaddress' IDENTIFIED BY 'somepassword'; GRANT SELECT ON asteriskcdrdb.* TO 'someuser'@'someipaddress' identified by 'somepassword';
     <>> or
-    grant select on asteriskcdrdb.* TO ‘someuser’@’%’;
+    grant select on asteriskcdrdb.* TO 'someuser'@'%';

 >Finally apply the new permissions with